Ben-Sutter/IntelligentBrowsingPaulBen/README.md

 # CourseProject

 Proposal.pdf is our proposal

-progrep.pdf is our progress report FinalDocumentation.pdf is our documentation for part 7
+progrep.pdf is our progress report

+FinalDocumentation.pdf is our documentation for part 7 and includes a video link for part 8

 Sources:
 https://developer.chrome.com/docs/extensions/mv3/overview/